Carl Edwards: In popular media

 Edwards appeared on The Price Is Right, where he presented both showcases on the episode which aired on November 10, 2009.
 The Showcases were NASCAR-themed, with a trip to the Coca-Cola 600 and a Camping World trailer featured in one Showcase, while the other featured the debut of a new garage door prop for the "ultimate garage" Showcase that featured tools and a hybrid version of his Ford Fusion racer.
 Previously, Edwards had appeared in a small guest role during the fifth season of the hit Fox drama series 24.

 He played in the annual Taco Bell All-Star Legends and Celebrity Softball Game in 2009 at Busch Stadium in St. Louis.
-During the game he sported a Boston Red Sox cap because of the affiliation his race team Roush Fenway Racing has to the owners of the Boston Red Sox.
+During the game, he sported a Boston Red Sox cap because of the affiliation his race team Roush Fenway Racing has to the owners of the Boston Red Sox.

 Edwards guest hosted on WWE Raw on February 8, 2010.
 Edwards also appeared a few weeks before the 2012 Daytona 500, saying to John Cena that he could wave the green flag for the start of the race; weather postponing the race to Monday kept Cena from doing so as he had to honor a WWE commitment in Portland.

 In 2015, Edwards was a NASCAR on NBC guest analyst for the Xfinity Series race at Richmond.
 In 2016, Edwards was a Fox NASCAR guest analyst for the Xfinity Series race at Texas.

 Edwards has a cameo appearance as a West Virginia state trooper in the 2017 film Logan Lucky.
 He also had a cameo appearance in Chicago Fire as a pizza delivery driver in the fourth season episode "2112".
-He would also make an appearance in the music videos for Justin Moore's 2011 song "Bait a Hook" and Sara Evans' 2013 track "Slow Me Down".
+He made an appearance in the music videos for Justin Moore's 2011 song "Bait a Hook" and Sara Evans's 2013 track "Slow Me Down".